100devs/todo-mvc-auth-local/README.md

-# Introduction
+## Introduction

-A Simple ToDo App is built using the MVC Architecture, we have also implemented "authorization" so folx can sign up, customize & personalize the app
+A Simple Budget App built using the MVC Architecture and implementing "authorization" so folks can sign up, customize & personalize the app

 ---